-Paying by monthly direct debit cuts bills by up to 6%.
+Paying by monthly direct debit cuts bills by £70-£90 each year.
 Sounds good, and it is!
 Yet direct debits are based on an estimate of your usage.
 If that's wrong, you can be overpaying month after month.

 This is a step-by-step guide, including template letters, to lower your direct debits and get overpaid cash back.

 In This Guide